tahsharaboochee/Techtonica-Assignments/animal-sightings/README.md

 # Postgres Database
 The text files created by pg_dump are intended to be read in by the psql program.
 The general command form to restore a dump is below
-Recreate my database by psql dbname < db.sql
+Recreate my database by psql dbname < db.pgsql

 # Data
 # Species
-This app will store data about different endangered species (e.g. polar bears, tigers).
-For each species, it stores:
+This app will display data about different endangered species (e.g. polar bears, tigers).
+For each species, it displays:

 the common name (e.g. tiger)
 scientific name (e.g. Procyon lotor)